 New York State Public Health laws require all students to sign the Meningitis Response Form.
 To download a copy of this form, please visit www.sunywcc.edu/regforms.
-All students taking 6 or more credits and who were born on or after January 1, 1957 must also provide proof of immunity for measles, mumps and rubella.
+All students taking 6 or more credits and who were born on or after January 1, 1957 must also provide proof of immunity for measles, mumps and rubella and COVID-19.
 Documentation should be submitted with the application or it may be mailed or faxed to the Health Office in the Student Center (Fax: 914-606-6423).

 Step 4.
 Placement Testing